 And then, I’m immediately reminded of the obvious––there is no protection for Black children from anti-Black racism.
-Anti-Black racism in Canada is a well-researched and well-documented historical fact and ongoing occurence, from York Region School Trustee Nancy Elgin calling a Black mother a ‘nigger’ to a Toronto District School Board principal reprimanding a Black child for wearing her hair in a natural style.
+Anti-Black racism in Canada is a well-researched and well-documented historical fact and ongoing occurence, from York Region School Trustee Nancy Elgin calling a Black mother the N-word to a Toronto District School Board principal reprimanding a Black child for wearing her hair in a natural style.
 The anger I’m feeling is not directed at the child who made the comments to my daughter.
 How could it be?
 That child heard those racist ideas somewhere and saw my daughter and her brown skin as an opportunity to practice what they’d learned.
 My anger is firmly aimed at the adults in charge of that child’s life.

 And my question is: What are people, especially non-Black people in Canada, doing to teach children about equity?
 And not in that dangerous laissez-faire I-don’t-see-colour way.
 But head on, in age-appropriate ways.